-Method
+Matarials and Methods

 Place and Time

 The study was conducted from September 2021 to March 2022, lasting about 5 months.
-The research location was in the experimental garden of Mulawarman University Teluk Dalam, L2, Tenggarong Sebrang, East Kalimantan.
+The research location was in the experimental field of Mulawarman University Teluk Dalam, L2, Tenggarong Sebrang, East Kalimantan.
 The second place is in the Laboratory of Post-Harvest and Packaging of Agricultural Products, Faculty of Agriculture, Mulawarman University.

 Research Design

-The study was designed using a randomized block design (RAK), with one treatment using organic fertilizer in the form of cow and chicken manure.
+The study was designed using a randomized block design with one treatment factor using organic fertilizer in the form of cow and chicken manure.
 The levels were then divided into 7 groups, with P0, P1, P2, P3, P4, P5, and P6 each receiving a different dose of each type of manure.
-The treatment was then repeated four times.
+Each treatment was repeated four times.